- This post contains affiliate links. Read more here.

 Your indoor cat is safe from the dangers of traffic, predators, and potentially toxic plants, but they still face the challenge of keeping their weight in check.
 An outdoor cat can easily trek over a mile a day to burn calories!
 So even if your indoor kitty has great workout equipment (including a cat tree and cat toys), they most likely have a much slower metabolism than their risk-taking cousins outdoors.
 Keep them trim and healthy with an indoor cat food that is specifically designed for their lifestyle.

-Why Special Food for Cats Who Live Inside?
+Why Special Food for Indoor Cats?

 Fortunately, most of the major cat food brands offer a tempting variety of professionally formulated cat foods to keep your indoor cat satisfied and healthy.
 These include wet foods, dry foods, grain-free foods, and even limited-ingredient diets.

-How To Transition Your Indoor Cat to New Food
+How to Transition Your Indoor Cat to New Food

 Try One of These Top-Rated Indoor Cat Foods